josephclaymiller/Voice-Notifications/README.md

 - [ ] User can record voice clip (30 seconds or less)
 - [ ] User can play voice clip
 - [ ] User can re-record voice clip
-- [ ] User can set title for notification
-- [ ] User can set message for notification
 - [ ] User can set notification to be sent after chosen amount of time
 - [ ] User recieves notification with voice after a set amount time

 Future Features:

+- [ ] User can set title for notification
+- [ ] User can set message for notification
-- [ ] User can have more than one notification set at a time:
+- [ ] User can have more than one notification set at a time
 - [ ] User can view list of notifications
 - [ ] User can remove a scheduled notification
+- [ ] User can set notification for a date/time
 - [ ] User can view voice clips as images
 - [ ] User can edit voice clips
-- [ ] User can set notification for a date/time
 - [ ] User can set recurring notifications